RocketChat/docs-old/quick-start/mobile-and-desktop-apps/minimum-requirements-for-using-rocket.chat.md

 # Minimum Requirements

-If you’re curious about the technical requirements needed to run Rocket.Chat, read on to learn which operating systems (OS) and browsers we support.
+If youÃÂ¢ÃÂÃÂre curious about the technical requirements needed to run Rocket.Chat, read on to learn which operating systems (OS) and browsers we support.

 ## **Desktop Applications**